HypeCheck

 Red Flags to Watch For

-• High-dose beta-carotene supplements are associated with increased lung cancer risk in smokers — a well-known safety concern not contradicted by any provided study
+• High-dose beta carotene supplements are associated with increased lung cancer risk in smokers — a well-known safety concern not addressed in these studies but critical for consumers to know

 Research Sources